JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 I eventually found an “advanced” documentation page called [Order of Operations](https://www.11ty.dev/docs/advanced-order/) that explained most (but not all) of what was going on.
 I then had Claude Code guess/explain how the remaining files worked.
 This clarified that, e.g., Eleventy template engine has lets you register JavaScript functions as "filters" you can from templates, so many of the `.njk` files were actually invoking code in `filters.js`.
 I hadn't been able to work out such connections myself.

-I was finally mapped a fuller dependency diagram for the Eleventy blog, here showing implicit connections as dashed lines:
+I was eventually able to flesh out the above dependency diagram, adding the implicit connections as dashed lines:

 ![](/images/2026/03/eleventy2.svg)

-Roughly half the connections in this project are dashed lines representing “action at a distance” — you have to understand the system to know the connection exists.
+Roughly half the connections in this project are dashed lines representing “action at a distance” — if you don't already know how the system works, such connections are hard to discover or intuit.
 This may be acceptable for something you will use all the time, but it certainly does make learning the system, or coming back to it, more difficult.

 ## Explicit connections are simpler

 In Web Origami you take a rather different approach to building a site.
-Instead of focusing on folders and configuration, you define the site you want in the [Origami dialect of JavaScript](https://weborigami.org/language/expressions) that allows for embedded file paths.
-You build the project with a `build` command that's a tiny one-line Origami program (in which function call parentheses are typically omitted):
+Instead of focusing on folders and configuration, you define the site you want in the [Origami dialect of JavaScript](https://weborigami.org/language/expressions) that's basically JavaScript expressions with embedded file paths.
+You build the project with a `build` command like:

 ```
 copy src/site.ori, clear files:build
 ```

-You don’t know Origami, so the meaning of this program will be unclear — but you can still see an explicit reference to the file [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori).
-If you open that file, you’ll see it explicitly references all the files that it uses.
+You don’t know Origami, so the meaning of this command will be unclear — but you can still see an explicit reference to the file [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori).
+If you open that file, you’ll see it explicitly references all the files it uses.
 (We'll look at the file in a moment.)

 You can repeat that process, following links from one file to another, to recover the _entire_ graph of source file calls:

 ![](/images/2026/03/origami.svg)

-This Origami project has no hidden associations.
+The Origami project has no hidden associations.
 Everything happens because an explicit line of code makes it happen.

-This property of an Origami project is enormously helpful when I read someone’s else project.
-It doesn’t matter how they’ve written it; I can *always* start at the `build` command and work forward to find all the code.
-That same guarantee is also invaluable to me reading my own projects from six months ago.
+This property of an Origami project is enormously helpful when I read someone’s else project — it doesn’t matter how they’ve written it; I can *always* start at the `build` command and work forward to find all the code.
+The project's author also benefits from this same guarantee when they read their own project after some time away from it.

 ## Code is more concise than configuration